Skip to Main Content

 How the PayPal Cashback Mastercard compares to other cash back cards

-Unless you start collecting interest charges, the PayPal Cashback Mastercard is a pretty low-cost card with a nice cash back rate.
+Unless you start collecting interest charges, the PayPal Cashback Mastercard is a low-cost card with an excellent cash back rate.
 But considering the card’s limited features, other cash back cards might be a better fit.

 Image of PayPal Cashback Mastercard®